UK GDPR Policy

 • to prevent serious harm to a third party;

 • to protect the vital interests of the individual, this refers to life and death situations.

-All requests to provide data for one of these reasons must be supported by appropriate paperwork and all such disclosures must be specifically authorised by the GDPR Owner.
+All requests to provide data for one of these reasons must be supported by appropriate paperwork and all such disclosures must be specifically authorised by the UK GDPR Owner.

 13. Retention and disposal of data

 Personal data may not be retained for longer than it is required.
 Once a member of staff has left Strategic Maintenance Planning Ltd., it may not be necessary to retain all the information held on them.
 Some data will be kept for longer periods than others.
 Strategic Maintenance Planning Ltd.’s data retention and data disposal procedures will apply in all cases.

 14. Disposal of records

 Personal data must be disposed of in a way that protects the “rights and freedoms” of data subjects (e.g. shredding, disposal as confidential waste, secure electronic deletion) and in line with the secure disposal procedure.